PremHcl/ts-app-builder/README.md

 ### grunt test-fast

 Use grunt test-fast to run the Jasmine tests in the fast directory.
 Typically, the tests in the fast directory are more pure unit tests and do not need to connect to Rally.
+Note that the sdk is now included in the package.json, so it is available locally.

 ### grunt test-slow